s3ql/s3ql/rst/backends.rst

    advanced features of the Swift backend.
 In this case S3QL can only use the least common denominator of supported Swift versions and configurations.

+.. option:: domain

+   If this option is specified, S3QL will use the Keystone v3 API.
+The default domain for OpenStack installations is `Default`.
+Note: some instances of the Keystone v3 API prefer the use of UUIDs rather than names for tenant (called project in newer OpenStack versions), and domain.

 .. __: http://tools.ietf.org/html/rfc2616#section-8.2.3
 .. _OpenStack: http://www.openstack.org/